-In addition to the danger of nicotine addiction and poisoning, researchers have identified a number of other serious health risks associated with the practice of vaping.
+In addition to the danger of nicotine addiction, researchers have identified a number of other serious health risks associated with the practice of vaping.

 In April 2018, the Journal of Pediatrics published a report about the carcinogenic effects of the flavoring chemicals used in vape juice to provide fruit flavors.